saheed-tech/A-small-Active-Directory-IAM-lab-using-Windows-Server-and-two-Windows-8.1-clients/README.md

 ## Company Structure

-**CyberTech Solutions** is a small IT services firm with the following structure:
+**SeedorfTech Solutions** is a small IT services firm with the following structure:

 - 1 x Windows Server (AD Domain Controller)
 - 1 x Windows 8 Client PC (IT Department)